-This piece was written and provided by FTMA Silver Sponsor, AKD.
+This piece was written and provided by FTMA Strategic Partner, AKD.

 Connectors are an important part of any structure, and they need to be chosen to provide adequate durability as well as connection strength.
 This note is to provide advice on what metal connectors should be used with different products in AKD’s enhanced durability product range – AKD Terminator™, AKD Endura™, AKD Ironwood™, and AKD Ironwood Edge™.
 The advice is also applicable to other metal elements (flashings, sheet roofing, speed brace) in direct contact with these timber products.